amenti4k/amenti4k.github.io/_posts/2022-05-01-Approaching Ideal Money - Non-Collateralized.md

 ---
 layout: post
-title: "Are Algorithmic Stablecoins Possible?
+title: "Part 1 - Are Algorithmic Stablecoins Possible?
 Mapping the Design Space of Digital Money"
 date: 2022-05-01
 tags: [research]
 ---

 *This is Part 1 of a two-part deep dive into algorithmic stablecoins, drawn from my undergraduate research.
 This essay maps the design space and builds the theoretical framework.
-[Part 2](/2022/05/01/Algorithmic-Stablecoin-Issues.html) dives into specific implementations, from Hayek Money to FRAX, with statistical validation.*
+[Part 2](/2022/05/02/Algorithmic-Stablecoin-Issues.html) dives into specific implementations, from Hayek Money to FRAX, with statistical validation.*

 ---